-purchased only through the Funds' website.
-Shares may be www.aspiration.com, available 24 hours a day.
-The minimum initial investment in the Funds is \$500 (or \$100, if you hold an Aspiration Summit bank account), and the minimum subsequent investment is \$1.00.
+Shares may be purchased only through the Funds' website, www.aspiration.com, available 24 hours a day.
+The minimum initial investment in the Funds is \$100 and the minimum subsequent investment is \$1.
 Purchase orders received by the Funds in good order and accompanied by ACH transaction in the full amount of the purchase price before 4:00 p.m.
 ET (or before the NYSE closes, if it closes early) will be effective at that day's share price.
-Purchase orders received by the Funds after those times are processed at the share price determined on the following business day.
+Purchase orders received by the

+Funds after those times are processed at the share price determined on the following business day.
 You may invest any amount you choose, as often as you wish, subject to the minimum initial and subsequent investments described above.
-The Funds reserves the right to waive these minimums.
+The Funds reserve the right to waive these minimums.